tyconsulting/blog.tyang.github.io/_posts/2018-09-07-deploying-powershell-modules-to-nuget-feeds-version-2-using-vsts-ci-cd-pipelines.md

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-3.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-3.png" alt="image" width="605" height="613" border="0" /></a>

-2. Create an agent phase called “Test Module Code” and leave the agent pool as default (inherit from pipeline).
+2. Create an agent phase called "Test Module Code" and leave the agent pool as default (inherit from pipeline).

-3. Create a PowerShell task called “Install required PowerShell module” in “Test Module Code” phase.
+3. Create a PowerShell task called "Install required PowerShell module" in "Test Module Code" phase.

 This task runs few lines of inline scripts to install required modules to the VSTS agent – since I’m using host agents and they are stateless, they are required to run my Pester tests defined in the PSPesterTest module: